I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - an images folder, often TIFFs, for documents that were reviewed as images

-The real job is retrieval, not vibes
+The job is retrieval

 - parse the production correctly

-- extract usable text from mixed file types
+- find or extract usable text

 - embed those chunks into vectors

-Parsing the production is the quiet backbone
+Parsing is the backbone

 - what is this document’s Bates range?